ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 iobroker restore <Dateiname eures Backups>
 ```

-!> **Here it is very important that only an ioBroker backup can be restored with this method.
+!> **It is very important that only an ioBroker backup can be restored using this method.
 A Redis backup, Zigbee backup, mySql backup, or the history data cannot be created with this command**

 Backitup is required for this, as these were created specifically with Backitup.